I graduated with a BSc (Hons) Quantity Surveying from Edinburgh Napier University

 After my initial working placement at FCBC I had an internal review meeting where I was offered a 6-month ongoing contract to continue working on the Queensferry Crossing project.
 I have now officially been working on the Queensferry Crossing project since March 2016.
 Without the Constructing Futures programme, I would not have been given the opportunity to gain work experience on this project and ultimately what has led to the job I work in today.

 I would highly recommend Constructing Futures to any graduates looking to get their first career step but are finding it difficult to get that first job.
 As I graduated several years ago and was being overlooked by employers for more recent or experienced graduates, Constructing Futures gave me the opportunity I needed to get that step into the industry and gain the experience employers are looking for.

-We want to find the perfect job for you in construction.
-So we’re happy to pass on some of their specialist industry expertise to help you get there.
+We want to find the perfect job for you, and our recruitment consultants are happy to pass on some of their specialist industry expertise to help you get there.

-Experts in their field who'll ensure you'll receive all the information relevant to your discipline and sector within construction.
+Experts in their field who'll ensure you receive all the information relevant to your discipline and sector.
 Have a pen and paper ready.

 Enjoy living life in the fast lane?
 Our temporary worker FAQ can help you to decide if working freelance is for you.